 - Advertisement Skew

-- This value is used to skew the advertisement interval of a host in order to make it more or less preferred in becoming master.
-A higher skew value causes a host to send CARP advertisements a fraction of a second slower than hosts with a lower value thereby making it less preferred as the master.
+- This value is used to skew the advertisement interval of a host in order to make it more or less preferred in becoming leader.
+A higher skew value causes a host to send CARP advertisements a fraction of a second slower than hosts with a lower value thereby making it less preferred as the leader.
 The valid range is

 254with the default being